laitoussyassine/CRUD-Recipe-API-with-ExpressJS-and-MongoDB/README.md

 # CRUD Recipe API with Express.js and MongoDB

 This repository contains the source code for a CRUD (Create, Read, Update, Delete) Recipe API built using Express.js and MongoDB Compass.
-The API supports image upload functionality through Multer.
+The API supports image upload functionality through Multer and utilizes the `validator` library for input validation.
+Authentication has been implemented to allow registered users to perform actions like adding, updating, and deleting recipes.

 ## Table of Contents